 Meet The resident artists

 Walken Schweigert is an actor, musician, composer and director from St. Paul, MN.
 He is a 2009 graduate of the Dell' Arte International School for Physical Theatre, and a 2006 graduate of the Perpich Center for Arts Education (Theatre Major).
 He has worked with the Taller Xuchialt and the theatre company Ronda de Barro in Leon, Nicaragua; lived and performed with the internationally renowned Double Edge Theatre in Ashfield, MA; and has performed on the streets of 11 countries.
 He has also facilitated Theatre of the Oppressed workshops in Nicaragua and Minnesota, and co-founded an all-transgender theatrical/dance/circus ensemble entitled the Gay Unicorn Triplettes (GUT).
 A classically trained violinist, he has co-founded and/or performed in over nine musical ensembles of varying genres, from klezmer to metal.
 In 2008he founded the Unseen Ghost Brigade, an ensemble that toured an original piece of street theatre down the Mississippi River on a raft they built themselves.
 In 2013 the UGB became Children of the Wild, and Walken became Artistic Director.
-In 2017 Children of the Wild moved to Philadelphia Community Farm and became Open Flame Theatre, an ensemble with similar predilections for adventure and artistic rigor.
-A prolific composer, Walken was also recently awarded a commission from the Jerome Foundation via theAmerican Composer’s Forum for the composition of his second opera, The Garden, to be produced by Open Flame Theatre and Philadelphia Community Farm.
+In 2017, Children of the Wild moved to Philadelphia Community Farm and became Open Flame Theatre, an ensemble with similar predilections for adventure and artistic rigor.
+A prolific composer, Walken was also recently awarded a New Jerome Fellowship after having received a commission from the Jerome Foundation via theAmerican Composer’s Forum for the composition of his second opera, The Garden, to be produced by Open Flame Theatre and Philadelphia Community Farm.

 Open Flame Theatre